Finance

 No repayments are due if your gross income is less than £27,295 per year.
 Certain disability benefits and any unearned income of less than £2,000 are disregarded for these purposes.
 Unearned income includes income from investments, renting out property, interest on savings.
 Your salary or wages are earned income.

-More details about Plan 2 Income Contingent Student Loans here
+More details about Plan 2 Income Contingent Student Loan.

 Plan 4

-These are new from April 2021 and replace Plan 1 loans for Scottish undergraduates only.
+These started in April 2021.
+They apply to Scottish postgraduate loans and replace Plan 1 loans for Scottish undergraduates.
 More detailed information on repaying Plan 4 loans can be found on the LITRG website.

 What if you move abroad?